That-Dev-Girl-Sites/jhalabi.com/_posts/2015-01-25-cleaner-gmail-sent-folder.md

 layout: post
 title: "Cleaner Gmail sent folder"
 date: "2015-01-25"
+redirect_from: "/blog/cleaner-gmail-sent-folder"
 categories:
   - life
+excerpt: I just started a new job where all communication is managed via Google
 ---

 I just started a new job where all communication is managed via Google – e-mail, calendar, and chat.
 This being my first intensive experience with Gmail, I quickly discovered that the sent folder will drive me crazy.